baolp/VAL-PAT/README.md

-# Learning Transferable Pedestrian Representation from Multimodal Information Supervision (VAL-PAT)
+# Learning Transferable Pedestrian Representation from Multimodal Information Supervision
 ## LUPerson-TA dataset
 We will release the LUPerson-TA dataset soon.
 ## Contact